Absentee - Frequently Asked Questions

 The application for the voter’s authorized agent can be downloaded by you or your agent.
 This form can be faxed to the Montgomery Board of Elections.
 You can fill out the necessary parts and both you and your agent can sign and date the form.
 Your agent will secure the proper identification and return your application to the Montgomery County Board of Elections where your agent will then be given a ballot that will be filled out by you and then returned to the Board of Elections by 8:00 p.m. on Election Day.

 Please call 240-777-8550

 First, the voter must complete, sign and submit an Absentee Ballot Application to the Board of Elections.
-Applications may be downloaded at www.777vote.org or voters may call our office at 240-777-8550 to have an application mailed.
+Voters may apply online at the State Board of Elections website http://www.elections.state.md.us/.
+Voters may also download an application at www.777vote.org or, voters may call our office at 240-777-8550 to have an application mailed.
 Applications are also available at our office located at 18753 N. Frederick Ave.
 Suite #210, Gaithersburg, MD 20879 during normal business hours.

 Please call 240-777-8550.

 We begin mailing ballots approximately 6 weeks prior to the upcoming election.

 The voter must complete, sign, and submit an Absentee Ballot application in order to receive an Absentee Ballot.